dennisbartol/Vue-Knowledge/README.md

 <p align="center">
 &nbsp;</br>

-Written with the aim of personal Vue resources.
+Written with the aim, of personal Vue resources.
 </p>

 </center>